MeVisLab/SmARTR-Networks/README.md

 We welcome contributions from the community!
 Feel free to:

-•	Modify networks: Adapt networks to new use cases and share your enhancements.
+•	**Modify networks**: Adapt networks to new use cases and share your enhancements.

-•	Report issues: Submit bug reports.
+•	**Report issues**: Submit bug reports.

-•	Collaborate: Join discussions and collaborate on future developments.
+•	**Collaborate**: Join discussions and collaborate on future developments.

 For questions, support, or to share your experiences, please open an issue in the repository or contact us by email at: simone.macri@helsinki.fi